-- Quality assurance protocol framework drafted-to be presented to the SEND partnership Board - Local Area QA group convened to QA plans-agreement on QA process - In-service QA implemented on regular basis(has already begun). - Timeliness System to establish timeliness of advices. - Recruitment underway to have more leadership oversight within the team.
+- Quality assurance protocol framework presented to the SEND partnership Board - Local Area QA group convened to QA plans-agreement on QA process - In-service QA implemented on regular basis(has already begun). - Timeliness System to establish timeliness of advices. - Recruitment underway to have more leadership oversight within the team. - Focus now on allocations around schools rather than post codes.